 Mail a Handwritten Card

-- Even if you’ve never been much of a Christmas card person, 2020 could be the year to start.
+- Another way to safely celebrate is to mail out Christmas cards.
+Even if you’ve never been much of a Christmas card person, 2020 could be the year to start.
 There’s something undeniably special about receiving cards in the mail during the holidays.
 Make a list of your closest friends, loved ones and even a few old acquaintances with whom you’d like to touch base, and send a festive card or letter.
 You could even send out little sweet treats in the mail to accompany your cards.

 Comfort Those Who Are Grieving